Peter Pan (play and novel): Plot summary

 In gratitude for Peter saving Tiger Lily, her tribe guards his home from the next imminent pirate attack.
 Meanwhile, Wendy begins to fall in love with Peter and asks him what kind of feelings he has for her.
-Peter says that he is like her faithful son.
-One day while telling stories to the Lost Boys and her brothers, John and Michael, Wendy recalls her parents and then decides to take them back and return to England.
-Unfortunately, and unbeknownst to Peter, Wendy and the boys are captured by Captain Hook, who also tries to poison Peter's medicine while the boy is asleep.
-When Peter awakes, he learns from the fairy Tinker Bell that Wendy has been kidnapped – in an effort to please Wendy, he goes to drink his medicine.
-Tink does not have time to warn him of the poison, and instead drinks it herself, causing her near death.
-Tink tells him she could be saved if children believed in fairies.
-In one of the play's most famous moments, Peter turns to the audience watching the play and begs those who believe in fairies to clap their hands.
+Peter says that he has "the feelings of a devoted son", disappointing Wendy.
+One day, while telling stories to the Lost Boys and her brothers, Wendy recalls her parents and decides to return to England.
+Unbeknownst to Peter, Wendy and the boys are captured by Captain Hook, who massacres the Redskins and poisons Peter's "medicine" while the boy is asleep.
+When Peter awakes, he learns from Tinker Bell that Wendy has been kidnapped – in an effort to please Wendy, he goes to drink his medicine.
+Peter does not believe Tink about the poison (as he is confident the pirate could not have entered their secret lair without him noticing), so instead she drinks it herself, causing her near death.
+Tink says that she could be saved if children believed in fairies.
+In the play, Peter turns to the audience and begs those who believe in fairies to clap their hands.
+In the novel, Peter speaks to all the children currently asleep and dreaming of the Neverland.

-Peter heads to the ship.
-On the way, he encounters the ticking crocodile; Peter decides to copy the tick, so any animals will recognise it and leave him unharmed.
-He does not realise that he is still ticking as he boards the ship, where Hook cowers, mistaking him for the crocodile.
-While the pirates are searching for the croc, Peter sneaks into the cabin to steal the keys and frees the Lost Boys.
+En route to the ship, Peter encounters the crocodile, which is silent and Peter concludes the clock must have run down; Peter decides to copy the creature's tick, so any animals will recognise it and leave him unharmed.
+He does not realise that he is still mimicking the ticking as he boards the ship, where Hook and his crew cower, mistaking him for the crocodile.
+While the pirates search for the creature, Peter sneaks into the cabin to steal the keys and frees the Lost Boys.
 When the pirates investigate a noise in the cabin, Peter defeats them.
-When he finally reveals himself, he and Hook begin the climactic battle, which Peter easily wins.
-He kicks Hook into the jaws of the waiting crocodile, and Hook dies with the satisfaction that Peter had literally kicked him off the ship, which Hook considers "bad form".
-Then Peter takes control of the ship, and sails the seas back to London.
+When Peter reveals himself, he and Hook begin to battle, and Peter easily wins.
+He kicks Hook into the jaws of the waiting crocodile, and Hook dies with the satisfaction that Peter literally kicked him off the ship, which Hook considers "bad form".
+Peter takes control of the ship, and sails the seas back to London.

-In the end, Wendy decides that her place is at home, much to the joy of her heartsick mother.
-Wendy then brings all the boys but Peter back to London.
-Before Wendy and her brothers arrive at their house, Peter flies ahead, to try and bar the window so Wendy will think her mother has forgotten her.
-But when he learns of Mrs. Darling's distress, he bitterly leaves the window open and flies away.
-Peter returns briefly, and he meets Mrs. Darling, who has agreed to adopt the Lost Boys.
+Before Wendy and her brothers arrive at their house, Peter flies ahead, to try and bar the window so Wendy will think her mother forgot her.
+However, after learning of Mrs. Darling's distress, he bitterly leaves the window open and flies away.
+The Darlings reunite with their parents.
+Wendy then presents all the lost boys to her parents, who decide to adopt them.
+Peter returns briefly, and meets Mrs. Darling.
 She offers to adopt Peter as well, but Peter refuses, afraid they will "catch him and make him a man."
-It is hinted that Mary Darling knew Peter when she was a girl, because she is left slightly changed when Peter leaves.
+It is hinted that Mary knew Peter when she was a girl; she always has a kiss in the corner of her mouth no one can reach, but Peter takes it with him as he leaves.